nalakag/singtel-assignment/README.md

 This is an test automation assignment for singtel in Singapre.
-As per the instruction given i have used another BDD test automation framework called Gauge.
+As per the instruction given i have used another BDD test automation framework called [[Gauge](https://docs.gauge.org/getting_started/installing-gauge.html?os=linux&language=javascript&ide=vscode)].
 This project tests some of the functionalities of the ToDo demo app.

 **Pre Requisites**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------